How do we keep repeating this pattern?

 Unfortunately, a lot more skeletons came out of the closet in our therapy sessions and our work became even more critical to our survival.
 Um, what?
 How did we get into this situation where we needed to “work” so diligently on our relationship?
 We were just doing the newlywed bed tour of Europe.

 At first, we both worked very hard to understand and contain the other person’s issues.
 But as the dragons kept emerging from her past, I was forced into a different kind of counseling altogether.
 Partners of Survivors.
 Whoa!
 We had dropped out of the having sex phase into something much different and controlled.
 And we both gave it the old college try, but the dramatic changes had affected every aspect of our relationship.
 The stress had built resentment.
 The anger and anger management had exhausted most of our compassion.
-And after two failed attempts at breaking it off, it still took me 6 more years to extricate myself from this den of rage and sorrow.
+And after two failed attempts at breaking it off, it still took me 6 years overall to extricate myself from this den of rage and sorrow.
 Okay, that one is a bit more clear-cut.

 This one started with a huge advantage.
 The woman and I had known each other in high school, we had both been through our starter marriages, and we were crazy hot for one another.
 Once we ran into one another again, we began to have lunches and flirty text sessions over the course of the next few weeks.
 All good.
 Or so I thought.